 Federal Residential Renewable Energy Tax Credit

-Solar incentives are intended to encourage homeowners to make the switch to renewable energy by providing incentives that lower the financial burden of solar panel installation and use.
-Incentives can include things like discounts, cash back or credit on your utility bill each month.
-Some incentives are handled federally, while others are handled by the Ohio government or by your specific utility company, county or municipality.
-Categories of solar incentives include:
+The phrase "solar incentives" broadly refers to financial incentives designed to encourage the use of renewable energy by making installing and using solar panels more affordable.
+Incentives could include things like discounts, cash back or monthly utility bill credits.
+Some incentives are handled federally, while others are offered by the state of Texas or your specific utility company, county or municipality.
+Types of solar incentives might include:

-- Rebates: Rebates, or cash back after a purchase, are typically applied prior to any solar tax credits being calculated.
-These rebates can be given by your local utility company, by your county or by your state.
+- Rebates: Rebates, or cash back after a purchase, are typically given before any solar tax credits are calculated.
+These rebates might be provided by your local utility company, by your county or by your state.

 Federal Solar Incentives

-In August 2022, the Inflation Reduction Act made revisions to the ITC, now dubbed the Clean Energy Credit.
-For solar system installations that begin after January 1, 2022 and are completed by the end of 2032, homeowners may be eligible for a credit equal to 30% of the total cost.
-This percentage will decrease annually after 2032 until the Clean Energy Credit ends in 2035.
-Starting in 2023, the expansion will also make claiming credit for energy storage systems easier than ever before.
+The ITC was renewed and increased in scope after the passage of the Inflation Reduction Act in August 2022.
+It's also now called the Clean Energy Credit.
+The new Clean Energy Credit is valid until 2035.
+American homeowners can now receive a 30% credit for solar systems that began installation after January 1, 2022 and are completed by the end of 2032.
+This new credit will then decrease annually until the date of expiration.
+Starting in 2023, the expansion to the program will also make claiming credit for energy storage systems easier than ever before.

 State & Local Solar Incentives

 Some solar incentives are often also provided at the state and local level.
-Like with federal incentives, these might include rebates, tax credits and more.
-These incentives — which may be handled by your county or municipality, or by the state of Ohio — might be offered for only a limited time, or on an ongoing basis.
+As with federal incentives, these may include rebates, tax credits and more.
+Incentives might be provided by the state of Texas, or by your county or municipality.
+Certain incentives might only be available for a limited time, while others are ongoing.

 Next Steps for Installing Solar in White Oak

-Solar incentives might come from the Ohio government, the federal government or your local utility company.
-The large number of available incentives has contributed to a large increase in solar energy use in the last 15 years.
-Contact your local solar panel installer today to learn more and to save the most money possible on solar panels for your White Oak home.
+The nationwide use of solar energy has increased enormously in the last 15 years, in part thanks to the increase in availability of solar incentives.
+You can obtain these incentives from the Texas government, the federal government or your local utility company.
+Contact your local solar panel installation expert today to learn more and to save as much money as possible on a solar system for your White Oak home.

 Best Solar Financing